 • Easy accessibility to a broad spectrum of travel services like tours, rail tickets, cruises, and car rentals besides hotel and airlines

-• Travel services can expand their target segment base like business travelers
+• Travel services can expand their target segment base like business travelers, leisure travelers, and more

-Why GDS is important to travel agents
+Why is GDS important to travel bookers?

 Suggested Read: How Do Corporate Travel Agents Help In Efficient Business Trips